Ann Lowe

-Ann Cole Lowe (December 14, 1898 – February 25, 1981) was the first African American to become a noted fashion designer.
-Lowe's designs were popular among upper class women for five decades from the 1920s through the 1960s.
-She was best known for designing the ivory silk taffeta wedding dress worn by Jacqueline Bouvier when she married John F. Kennedy in 1953.
+Ann Cole Lowe (December 14, 1898 – February 25, 1981) was an American fashion designer.
+Best known for designing the ivory silk taffeta wedding dress worn by Jacqueline Bouvier when she married John F. Kennedy in 1953, she was the first African American to become a noted fashion designer.
+Lowe's designs were popular among upper-class women for five decades from the 1920s through the 1960s.

 Early life

 Lowe was born in rural Clayton, Alabama in 1898 to Jane and Jack Lowe.
-She was the great granddaughter of an enslaved woman and an Alabama plantation owner.
+She was the great-granddaughter of an enslaved woman and an Alabama plantation owner.
 She had an older sister, Sallie.
 Ann attended school in Alabama until she dropped out at the age of 14.
 Lowe's interest in fashion, sewing and designing came from her mother Janey and grandmother Georgia, both of whom were seamstresses.
 They ran a dressmaking business that was often frequented by the first families of Montgomery and other members of high society.
 Lowe's mother died when Lowe was 16 years old.
 At this time, Lowe took over the family business.

-In 1912 Lowe married Lee Cohen and the two had one son together, Arthur Lee.
+Personal life

+Lowe was married twice and had two children.
+She married her first husband, Lee Cohen, in 1912.
+They had a son, Arthur Lee, who later worked as Lowe's business partner until his death from a car accident in 1958.
+Lowe left Cohen because he opposed her having a career.
 Arthur Lee would go on to become Lowe's business partner until 1958.

+She married for a second time, to Caleb West, but that marriage also ended.
+Lowe later said, "My second husband left me.
+He said he wanted a real wife, not one who was forever jumping out of bed to sketch dresses."
+Lowe later adopted a daughter, Ruth Alexander.

 In the 1930s, Lowe lived in an apartment on Manhattan Avenue in Harlem.
 Her older sister Sallie later lived with her.
 Both were members of St. Mark's United Methodist Church.